GlobalNamesArchitecture/biodiversity/README.md

     # of the word, second element of the value is the character index
     # of end of the word

+'Surrogate' is a broad group which includes 'Barcode of Life' names, and various undetermined names with cf. sp. spp. nr. in them:

+    parser.parse("Coleoptera BOLD:1234567")[:scientificName][:surrogate]

 To parse using several CPUs (4 seem to be optimal)

     parser = ParallelParser.new